dev7060/career/README.md

 __ init __.py -> wont be compiled individually as it will search for the parent package (because of .)

-Too see the imported modules
+To see the imported modules

 sc.py
 ```python